tapfortap/Documentation/AndroidMigrationGuide.md

 ## Initialization

 There is a new way to initialize your app with TapForTap.
-Simply add the following meta-data tag to your AndroidManifest.xml, replacing the `MY_API_KEY` with your accounts API key.
-There is no need to call explicitly call initialize anymore, the SDK will handle that itself the first time you request an ad.
+Simply add the following meta-data tag to your AndroidManifest.xml, replacing `MY_API_KEY` with your account's API key.
+There is no need to explicitly call initialize anymore, the SDK will handle that itself the first time you request an ad.

 ```xml